DEADLINE EXTENDED! Apply now for early-stage funding through the Softeq Venture Studio. Application is now due by Saturday, June 3rd.

 Mining is one of the most hazardous industries to work in.
-Mines are prone to unpredictable emergencies almost every hour.
+It is prone to unpredictable emergencies almost every hour.
 For example, teams often need to physically extract some types of minerals.
 With this comes a risk of injury due to falling debris.
 In the US alone, there were 71 fatalities from mine-related work accidents in 2010.
 By 2020, that number had reduced by half.

 AI and IoT in mining have significantly contributed to this reduction, since they help initiate immediate actions to prevent injuries.

-For example, operators can monitor the state of mines.
-Sensors installed on equipment gather real-time data and send it to the cloud for analysis.
-This helps detect potential spillages and breakdowns in shafts.
+For example, operators can using digital solutions for industrial manufacturing.
+Sensors help detect potential spillages and breakdowns in shafts.
 If something goes wrong, engineers are notified immediately and can quickly act to mitigate hazards.

-IoT can also be used to detect and avoid potential obstacles in mines.
-Mining trucks equipped with tags, radars, video monitoring, and infrared systems, see hindrances and notify machinery operators.
+Another example of reinforcing coal mine safety using IoT is obstacle detection.
+Mining trucks equipped with tags, radars, video monitoring, and infrared systems see hindrances and notify machinery operators.
 Based on sensor data, IoT suites can plan the safest pathway around an obstacle.
 No engineer intervention is necessary.

-These are just a couple of examples of how AI and IoT demonstrate value for coal mine safety.
+These are just a couple of examples of how AI and IoT demonstrate value for coal mines and ensure safety.
 In fact, there are tens of them!
-Let’s consider those that are most prominent.
+Let’s consider the most prominent examples.

 Coal dust inhalation is one of the most common concerns for miners.
 The ongoing inhalation of coal dust can cause “miner’s black lung”.
 Its symptoms include shortness of breath and scarring of lung tissue.
 Dust is also harmful to the gears of machines.

-To protect workers and mining machinery from dust pollution, companies can implement IoT dust control systems.
+To protect workers and mining machinery from dust pollution, companies can implement IoT solutions for dust control.
 They consist of real-time monitoring sensors, data APIs, and analytics platforms.
 Data on the generated dust is monitored and analyzed in real time.
-Then, the analytical engine provides service engineers with unique insights on the dust level in the selected areas.
+Then, the analytical engine provides service engineers with unique insights about the dust level in the selected areas.
 This helps engineers make informed decisions on how to reduce the dust level to make mining operations safer.